 - Verbs definitions and templates you can use to help you organise your notes and information to address the depth of knowledge for your theory dot points.

 - How do you use the verb to answer questions?
 Using ALARM, a learning, and responding matrix.

 - Online grammar checkers Past your text and it will check your grammar, punctuation, and spelling.

 - Classroom Exercises Using Science Articles Written by Students

 - The knowledge compass– written for students and teachers by Leonie McIlvenny This website describes the different ways students and teachers can generate and answer questions.
 Useful for writing answers and designing activities.

 Writing Scientific papers based on science experiments

-The following are university level guides that outline the parts of a formal scientific journal paper.
-It is useful to know how these are written and set out and were to find useful information.
+The following are university-level guides that outline the parts of a formal scientific journal paper.
+It is useful to know how these are written and set out and were to find helpful information.
 These guides could also be useful in constructing your own scientific papers.

 - Writing a Scientific Report– from the University of Waikato gives a quick summary of the components of a paper and what should be in each.

 - Deakin university guide and tutorial on reading and writing scientific reports and Academic style used in report writing